FaizXor/redcore-ai-pc-builder/docs/Development_log.md

 - YouTube (learning Framer and UI design basics)

 #### Challenge:
-Since i had not used Figma or similar website design tools for a long time, i struggled at first to understand how Framer's layout system and components worked.
+Since I had not used Figma or similar website design tools for a long time, I struggled at first to understand how Framer's layout system and components worked.

 #### Solution:
-To overcome this, i watched YouTube tutorials to learn the basics of Framer and experimented with templates and example projects.
+To overcome this, I watched YouTube tutorials to learn the basics of Framer and experimented with templates and example projects.
 This helped us understand the workflow faster and recreate our planned UI design.

 ### Phase 7 — Video Recording & Editing
 **~1 week × ~3.5h ≈ 24–25 hours**

 #### Work:
-During this phase i created promotional and demonstration videos to present the RedCore AI PC Builder concept online.
+During this phase I created promotional and demonstration videos to present the RedCore AI PC Builder concept online.

 A main demo video explaining how the system works was produced and published on YouTube.
 In addition, 17 short-form videos were created to test different formats and attract attention to the project.
 These videos were uploaded to YouTube Shorts, TikTok, and Instagram.